Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

-Theorem~\ref{thm:kinematic} allows us to control the probability that two randomly oriented cones strike as soon as we know their statistical dimensions.
-Roughly, the cones are likely to share a ray if and only the total dimension of the two cones exceeds the ambient dimension.
-This claim is in perfect sympathy with the analogous statement about subspaces.
-In the next few sections, we explore applications of this pluripotent result.
+Theorem~\ref{thm:kinematic} says that two randomly rotated cones are likely to share a ray if and only if the total statistical dimension of the two cones exceeds the ambient dimension.
+This statement is in perfect sympathy with the analogous result for random subspaces.
+We extract the following lesson:

-Section~\ref{sec:kinem-cons-conc} contains the proof of Theorem~\ref{thm:kinematic}, which has two main ingredients.
-The first piece is the conic kinematic formula, which expresses the exact intersection probability in terms of geometric invariants called \term{conic intrinsic volumes}~\cite[Sec.~6.5]{scwe:08}.
-Each cone in $\R^d$ has $d + 1$ conic intrinsic volumes, much as a convex set in $\R^d$ has a volume, a surface area, a mean width, and so forth~\cite{KR:97}.
-The second component of the proof is a new property of conic intrinsic volumes (Theorem~\ref{thm:main-conc}).
-This result shows that most intrinsic volumes of a cone $C$ are negligible in size, except for the ones whose index is close to the statistical dimension $\delta(C)$.
-Combining these facts, we can bound the intersection probability accurately via the statistical dimension.
+\begin{quotation} \it We can assign a dimension $\delta(C)$ to each convex cone $C$.
+For problems in conic integral geometry, the cone behaves much like a subspace with approximate dimension $\delta(C)$. \end{quotation}

+In Sections~\ref{sec:line-inverse-probl} and~\ref{sec:phase-trans-demix}, we use Theorem~\ref{thm:kinematic} to prove that a large class of random convex optimization problems always exhibits a phase transition, and we demonstrate that the statistical dimension describes the location of the phase transition.

+\begin{remark}[Gaussian process theory] If we replace the random orthogonal basis in Theorem~\ref{thm:kinematic} with a standard normal matrix, we obtain a different problem in stochastic geometry.
+For the Gaussian model, we can establish a partial analog of Theorem~\ref{thm:kinematic} using a comparison inequality for Gaussian processes~\cite[Thm.~1.4]{gord:85}.
+Rudelson \& Vershynin~\cite[Sec.~4]{RV:08} have used a corollary~\cite{gord:88} of this result to study the $\ell_1$ minimization method~\eqref{eqn:l1-min} for compressed sensing.
+Many subsequent papers, including~\cite{stojnic10,OH:10,CRPW:12}, depend on the same argument.
+In contrast to Theorem~\ref{thm:kinematic}, this approach is not based on an exact formula.
+Nor does it apply to the random orthogonal model, which is more natural than the Gaussian model for many applications. \end{remark}